auth0/auth0.net/README.md

 1. Ensure that you have updated the `Major`, `Minor` and `Revision` version numbers in `/build/common.props` for the new version.
 1. Also update the `PackageReleaseNotes` in the above-mentioned file with the release notes.
-1. Run `build.ps1` and ensure that all the tests pass.
+1. Push these changes to a prepare-x.y.z branch for approval then merge
-1. Run the command `build.ps1 -Target Pack`.
-This will perform a full Release build and create NuGet packages (`*.nupkg`) in the `/artifacts` folder.
+1. Wait for CI to complete, download and extract the `Auth0.Net.Packages.zip`
 1. Upload the NuGet packages to NuGet using the `nuget push` command.

 ## Testing

-To run the integration tests, create a file `client-secrets.json` in the `tests\Auth0.ManagementApi.IntegrationTests` directory.
+To run the integration tests, create a file `client-secrets.json` in the `tests\Auth0.ManagementApi.IntegrationTests` and `tests\Auth0.AuthenticationApi.IntegrationTests` directories.

 Be aware that Auth0 [enforces rate limits](https://auth0.com/docs/policies/rate-limits), if you are running integration tests against a free-tier Auth0 account you may get `Global limit has been reached` errors.